 What I’ve learned about wayfinding is that you’re never as lost as you think you are!
 But if you think you could benefit from an experienced guide to travel with, contact me.

-Allison is a Martha Beck Certified Life Coach with an MA in English literature from George Mason University and undergraduate degrees in English and French from the University of Nebraska-Lincoln.
+Allison is a Certified Wayfinder Master Coach with an MA in English literature from George Mason University and undergraduate degrees in English and French from the University of Nebraska-Lincoln.
 Her work has been featured in elephant journal, Thrive Global, and Pathways magazine.
 In addition to a private practice, she is an associate of Fruehling Coaching & Facilitation.
 She lives in Omaha with the people who inspire her work: her husband, daughter, and son.